karazinscalausersgroup/token-sdk/design/design.md

 The `LinearPointer` contains the `linearId` of the `LinearState` being pointed to and two `resolve` methods.
 Resolving a `LinearPointer` returns a `StateAndRef` containing the latest version of the `LinearState` that the node calling `resolve` is aware of.
 There are two issues to note with `LinearPointer`s:

 1. If the node calling `resolve` has not seen any transactions containing a `LinearState` with the specified `linearId` then `resolve` will return null .
-2. Even if the node calling `resolve` has seen and stored transactions containing a `LinearState` with the specified `linearId` , there is no guarantee the `StateAndRef` returned is the most recent version of the LinearState .
+2. Even if the node calling `resolve` has seen and stored transactions containing a `LinearState` with the specified `linearId` , there is no guarantee the `StateAndRef` returned is the most recent version of the `LinearState`.
+This might be because the node in question doesn't have the most up-to-date transaction, and/or does have the most up-to-date transaction but the `LinearState` with the specified `linearId` was not stored in the vault.

 Both of the above problems can be resolved by adding the pointed-to `LinearState` as a [reference state](https://github.com/corda/corda/blob/master/docs/source/design/reference-states/design.md) to the transaction containing the state with the `LinearPointer` .
 This way, the pointed-to state travels around with the pointer, such that the `LinearPointer` can always be resolved.
 Furthermore, the reference states feature will ensure that the pointed-to state remains current.
-It's worth noting that embedding the pointed-to state may not always be preferable, especially if it is quite large.
+It's worth noting that embedding the pointed-to state may not always be preferable, especially if it is quite large but in the majority of cases, this won't be a problem.

 From Corda 4 onwards, the `TransactionBuilder` [automatically resolves](https://github.com/corda/corda/blob/master/core/src/main/kotlin/net/corda/core/transactions/TransactionBuilder.kt#L517) `StatePointer`s to `StateAndRef`s and includes those `StateAndRef`s as reference states in the transaction.